 Kākano Fund Awards

-Applications are invited from students enrolled in the current year in a Masters degree course in Social or Cultural Anthropology.
-Consideration will also be given to BA Honours and PhD students if funding permits.
-Students must be enrolled in a Social or Cultural Anthropology graduate programme at a New Zealand university and are encouraged to become members of ASAA/NZ (if they are not already).
+Applications are invited from students enrolled in a graduate degree course for a BA Hons or MA or PhD in Social or Cultural Anthropology at a New Zealand University.
+Applicants are encouraged to become members of ASAA/NZ (if they are not already).

 Students are eligible for an award if their course requires the completion of a single thesis, a dissertation, or a research portfolio, and if the date of final submission of their work falls within the current academic year.